Raathigesh/Raathigesh.github.io/_posts/2015-03-02-TypeScript Development in VS Code  with Gulp.md

 ![](https://raw.githubusercontent.com/Raathigesh/Raathigesh.github.io/master/images/VSCodeTypeScript/tsc_cmd.PNG)

-Note that during the time of this post the TypeScript version was 1.5.0-beta.
+Note that during the time of this post the latest TypeScript version was 1.5.0-beta.
 Make sure to install the specific or latest version.

 ####Gulp and GulpTsc
 Create a directory some where in your disk.
-This is the director our project files are going to live.
-Now navigate to the newly created director in your command prompt and start executing the following commands.
-Now it's time to install Gulp, the JavaScript task runner.
+This is the directory our project files are going to live in.
+Now navigate to the newly created directory in your command prompt and start executing the following commands.
+It's time to install Gulp, the JavaScript task runner.
 Execute the following command.

     npm install gulp